Processing Measurement Results (Stereo ace)#

 概要#

-Basler Stereo ace uses the rectified stereo-image pair to compute disparity, error, and confidence images.
+Basler Stereo ace cameras use the rectified stereo image pair to compute disparity, error, and confidence images.

 To compute disparity values, the stereo matching algorithm has to find corresponding object points in the left and right camera images.
 These are points that represent the same object point in the scene.
 For stereo matching, the Basler Stereo ace uses SGM (Semi-Global Matching).